 Buescher turned his day around at Texas and had a solid top-15, if not top-10 run going before getting caught up in a late-race incident with under 10 laps remaining.
 He would finish 21st.

 On the Car

-Fastenal celebrates its 10th season with Roush Fenway Racing in 2020.
-The Minnesota company spent three years on the No. 99 before jumping to the No. 17 Cup Series entry, and were the primary partner on the No. 60 Xfinity team that captured the owner’s championship in 2011.
+Fastenal returns to the fold at Roush Fenway in 2021 for its 11th season.
+They spent three years on the No. 99 before jumping to the No. 17 Cup Series entry, and were the primary partner on the No. 60 Xfinity team that captured the owner’s championship in 2011.